Web-Affan-Farooq/next-implementation/README.md

-## NEXT.JS compiled notes
+## NEXT.JS and Sanity compiled notes

-Explore problems and solutions related to nextjs 15
+Notes on NextJS 15 and Sanity

 1. [Dynamic segments in nextjs 15](/guides/dynamic-segments.md)
 2. [Static parameters in nextjs 15](/guides/static-params.md)